View Profile Page

-My primary research interest is the detection of gravitational waves and how those detections will allow us to observe the universe in an entirely new way.
+My primary research interests involve the detection of gravitational waves and how those detections allow us to observe the universe in a new and unique way.
 Gravitational waves are ripples in the curvature of spacetime produced by the collisions of black holes or neutron stars.
-I am part of an international collaboration called the LIGO project (the Laser Interferometer Gravitational-wave Observatory).
-Its goal is to directly detect gravitational waves using multiple laser interferometers, each of which consists of a giant 4-km-long L-shaped device.
-LIGO is the largest single project funded by the NSF.
-My research focuses on improving the models that LIGO and other gravitational-wave detectors will use to analyze their signals.
+I am part of an international collaboration called the LIGO project (the Laser Interferometer Gravitational-wave Observatory, http://www.ligo.org/).
+LIGO's goal is to observe the universe with gravitational waves using a network of laser interferometers, each consisting of a giant 4-km-long L-shaped device.
+On September 14, 2015 LIGO achieved this goal with the first direct detection of gravitational waves from a pair of colliding black holes.
+This event--one of the most significant physics discoveries of the past 50 years--has given birth to the field of gravitational-wave astronomy.
+Many more detections followed, including the first binary neutron star collision observed on August 17, 2017.
+My research focuses on improving the models that LIGO and other gravitational-wave detectors use to analyze their signals.
 I am especially interested in how gravitational-wave observations will probe the interiors of neutron stars and test our understanding of Einstein’s description of gravity.
-Originally from Bergen County, I received my undergraduate degree from Caltech and graduate degrees from Cornell.
-I then held postdoctoral positions at the Kavli Institute for Theoretical Physics (at UCSB), the NASA/Caltech Jet Propulsion Laboratory, and the Center for Gravitation and Cosmology at the University of Wisconsin-Milwaukee.
-I currently teach the "University Physics" course at Montclair, and I'm looking forward to meeting the other faculty, staff, and students in the College of Science and Mathematics.
+My research at Montclair State has been supported by NSF RUI and CAREER grants, and by the Simons Foundation.

 Theoretical astrophysics, especially general relativity, compact objects (neutron stars, black holes), and gravitational-wave astronomy.

 - Why Study Physics?